dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log category

 When an `ILogger` object is created, a *category* is specified for it.
 That category is included with each log message created by that `Ilogger`.
-The category may be any string, but a convention is to use the fully qualified name of the class from which the logs are written.
+The category may be any string, but the convention is to use the fully qualified class name.
 For example: "TodoApi.Controllers.TodoController".

 Use `ILogger<T>` to get an `ILogger` object that uses fully qualified type name of `T` as the category: